Ivy-Roman/Splunk-SSH-Log-Analysis/project_walkthrough.md

 Authentication request from: 183.62.140.253

-The attacker also tried to login using a username “user” that wasn’t recorgnized by the system.
+The attacker also tried to log in using the username “user” which wasn’t recognized by the system.
 The timestamp of the log also signified a brute-force attack that was done with an automated tool